-- The project cost was estimated by Island County, in conjunction with environmental experts, based on previous experience conducting similar assessments for the protection of nearshore habitat in Puget Sound. - To ensure that project objectives will be achieved, consideration was given to the elements required to obtain an understanding of the physical processes that create and maintain nearshore Puget Sound habitats, based on best available science.
+The project cost was estimated by Island County, in conjunction with environmental experts, based on previous experience conducting similar assessments for the protection of nearshore habitat in Puget Sound.

-- The Island County Parks Department and Deception Pass State Park, principle project partners, are providing technical and community support, as they are landowners.
-Additionally, Whidbey Island Conservation District, Whidbey-Camano Land Trust and local WSU Extension Officer are partners on the project. - Island County will retain a technically qualified individuals(s) upon receiving the grant funds.
+- 3 To ensure that project objectives will be achieved, consideration was given to the elements required to obtain an understanding of the physical processes that create and maintain nearshore Puget Sound habitats, based on best available science. - Whidbey Island Conservation District, Whidbey-Camano Land Trust and local WSU Extension Office are partners on the project. - Island County will retain a technically qualified individuals(s) upon receiving the grant funds.